tommykil123/MAVRIC-Trajectron/README.md

 ## How to run the code
 Before running this code, users must first download databases they are interested in ([NuScenes](https://www.nuscenes.org/), [Lyft](https://self-driving.lyft.com/level5/data/), [Argoverse](https://www.argoverse.org/), and [Waymo](https://waymo.com/open/data/)).
 Then process the data into a common format using  [MAVRIC 2020 Summer Project](https://github.com/jskumaar/MAVRIC_Interaction_Modeling).
 The .csv files should then be stored in /experiments/data/data in respective folder (nuScenes, Lyft, Argoverse, Waymo).
 The code is stored in the folder [experiments/MAVRIC](experiments/MAVRIC) as Jupyter Notebook files ./ipnb.
 There are multiple notebook which does the following:

+### 1_process_data_MAVRIC.ipynb
-1. Process: The 1_process_data_MAVRIC.ipnb jupyter notebook file invokes the [process_data_MAVRIC.py](experiments/process_data_MAVRIC.py) function.
+This Jupyter Notebook file invokes the [process_data_MAVRIC.py](experiments/process_data_MAVRIC.py) function.
 This function is modifed from the original Trajectron++ github repository to account for common format used for the multiple datasets.
 The input to the process_data_MAVRIC.py are the common format .csv and the output are .pkl files necessary for evaluation of the Trajectron++ algoritm.
+### 2_evaluate_dyna4_veh.ipnb
+This Jupyter Notebook file invokes the [evaluate_MAVRIC.py](experiments/evaluate_MAVRIC.py) function.
+This function is modified from the original Trajectron++ github repository as the output .csv file.
+`python evaluate_MAVRIC.py --model models/int_ee --checkpoint=12 --data ./data/processed/nuScenes/nuScenes_01_full.pkl --output_path ./data/results/DYNAMICS_INTEGRATION/4sec/VEHICLE/nuScenes/01 --output_tag int_ee --node_type VEHICLE --prediction_horizon 4`
+The inputs to evaluate_MAVRIC.py are the following:
+- model
+- checkpoint
+- data
+- output path
+- output tag
+- node type
+- prediction horizon

+### 3_plotbar_dyna4_veh.ipynb